SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Contributing

-Development of Azure Key Vault for Kubernetes happens in the open on GitHub, and encourage users to:
+Development of Azure Key Vault for Kubernetes happens in the open on GitHub, and we encourage users to:

 * Send a pull request with
   * any security issues found and fixed